MicrosoftDocs/well-architected/well-architected/service-guides/azure-front-door.md

 >
 >   Get health information through health probes only when the state of the origins have changed.
 Strike a balance between monitoring accuracy and minimizing unnecessary traffic.
 >
 >   Health probes are typically used to assess the health of multiple origins within a group.
 If you have only one origin configured in your Azure Front Door origin group,  disable health probes to reduce unnecessary traffic on your origin server.
-Health probe's status won't impact Front Door's routing decisions.
+Because there's only one isntance, health probe status won't impact routing.
 >
 > - **Review origin routing method**.
 Azure Front Door provides various routing methods to the origin, such as latency-based, priority-based, weighted, and session-affinity based routing.
 These methods affect the performance of your solution significantly.
 To learn more about the best traffic routing option for your scenario, see [Traffic routing methods to origin](/azure/frontdoor/routing-methods).
 >